Randomly Assigned First Differences?: Introduction

 \section{Introduction}

-Assume that one seeks to estimate a treatment's effect with a two-periods panel, where units' exposure to treatment varies at period one.
-If one worries that time-invariant confounders could bias a naive regression of the outcome on the treatment, one may use a first-difference (FD) regression of the outcome evolution $\Delta Y_g$ on the treatment evolution $\Delta D_g$.
+Assume that one seeks to estimate a treatment's effect with a two-period panel.
+If one worries that time-invariant confounders could bias a naive regression of the outcome on the treatment, one may use a first-difference (FD) regression of the outcome evolution $\Delta Y_g$ on the treatment evolution $\Delta D_g$, where $g$ indexes units of observation.
 Let $\widehat{\beta}$ denote the coefficient on $\Delta D_g$.
-To justify $\widehat{\beta}$, two identifying assumptions are available in the econometrics literature.
-First, one may invoke a model-based parallel-trends assumption, but that assumption may not be sufficient to ensure that $\widehat{\beta}$ estimates a convex combination of unit-and-period specific effects \citep{dcDH2020,de2021more}.
-Second, one may assume that $\Delta D_g$ is as good as randomly assigned, namely uncorrelated to the effect of $\Delta D_g$, and to the residual of a regression of $\Delta Y_g$ on $\Delta D_g$.
-We consider this second, design-based justification.
+The effect of the treatment may be heterogeneous, across units and/or over time.
+Then, a rather minimal requirement is that $\widehat{\beta}$ should be ``weakly causal'' \citep{blandhol2022tsls}: it should estimate a convex combination of unit-and-period specific effects.
+Under a model-based parallel-trends assumption, it is now well-known that FD regressions are typically not weakly causal \citep{dcDH2020}.
+One the other hand, if the treatment is binary and one is ready to assume that it is as good as random, then $\widehat{\beta}$ is weakly causal \citep{athey2021design,arkhangelsky2021double}.
+In this paper, we show that this design-based justification of FD regressions does not necessarily hold anymore when the treatment is non-binary and exposure to treatment varies at period one, as is often the case in practice.
+Also, we propose an alternative estimator that is weakly causal, under a conditional randomization assumption.

-Assume that $Y_{g,t}$, the outcome of unit $g$ at $t$, is generated by a two-way fixed effects model with a linear effect of the treatment $D_{g,t}$:
+In this introduction, let us momentarily assume that $Y_{g,t}$, the outcome of unit $g$ at $t$, is generated by the following two-way fixed effects model:

-$S_{t}$ is the effect of increasing the treatment by one unit on the outcome at period $t$.
-To simplify, we assume for now that the treatment effect is constant across units, but we allow it to vary over time.
-First-differencing \eqref{eq:toylinearmodel}, and letting $v_g=D_{g,1}(S_{2}-S_{1})+\Delta u_{g}$,